Air Crew Photo Archive

 Unidentified Crew

-In front of NO. 525" Squadron, RAF Lancaster CF-U2
+In front of No. 625" Squadron, RAF Lancaster CF-U2

-"Were Take Anything"
+"We're Take Anything"